Code-Institute-Submissions/stream-one-project-5/README.md

 As with the contact form on the Home Page, the form does not submit as the scope of this project is front end only.
 It gives the same validation message when the button is clicked, either giving a warning if a required field has been left empty or confirming successful submission of the form.
 Additionally, some further messages are set which will be shown if a particular option has been chosen in the form.
 This allows group organisers to provide information which may be of interest to the person who is joining.
 Only the first applicable message will be shown in order to prevent the alert from being excessively large.

-## External Code

-Use of external code was made through the OS Openspace maps.
-Using these maps in the website requires the inclusion of one external JavaScript file, hosted by OS Openspace, which generates the maps.
-Additionally, the Openspace Map Builder generates JavaScript code which sets the centre point of the map and if required displays the planned route as a line on the map.
-Once generated, this code needs to be stored on the website server in a separate JavaScript file.

-For the maps on the Upcoming Walks page, part of the generated code was rewritten to enable six different maps to be created from within a single JavaScript function.
-The grid references for the centre point, starting position and route on each map were placed inside an object and the data for the chosen map inserted into the script when the function was called.
-Further to that, a loop was introduced to push the grid references for the route line into an array, rather than inserting each one separately as the generated code did.

 ## Deployment

 The site was deployed to GitHub pages using a 'gh-pages' branch in the respository.
 This deployment was done very early in the development process.
 The chief reason for this was to enable easy testing on a range of other devices, specifically tablet and mobile, as development was being done on a PC.
 Once a new piece of functionality had been added and tested on a variety of browsers, a new commit was made to GitHub ensuring that the 'gh-pages' branch was up to date at all times.